cronberry/webpush-javascript/README.md

 Also add two files in your root of your project

-First :- add manifest.json file get that file just below from index.html file in repositiory
+First :- add manifest.json file get that file from repositiory

-Second :- add firebase-messaging-sw.js file get that file just below from manifest.json file in repositiory
+Second :- add firebase-messaging-sw.js file get that file from repositiory

 Support